karpak/JSProgBarMultiple/README.md

 # JSProgBarMultiple
-Multiple Progress Bar based on different end point
+Multiple Progress Bar based on the input from the end point